ibm-cloud-docs/pattern-oracle-rac-on-powervs/reference-architecture-oracle-rac-on-powervs.md

  ![Oracle RAC on Power Virtual Server Solution Design Scope](oracle-rac-on-powervs-heatmap.png){: caption="Figure 1.
 Oracle RAC on Power Virtual Server Architecture Design Scope" caption-side="bottom"}

 The Architecture Framework provides a consistent approach to design cloud solutions by addressing requirements across a set of "aspects" and "domains", which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
-See [Introduction to the Architecture Framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro) for more details.
+See [Introduction to the architecture framework](https://cloud.ibm.com/docs/architecture-framework?topic=architecture-framework-intro) for more details.

 ## Requirements
 {: #requirements}